 Every Windows Phone device should have a screen like this

 At least it's beautiful, thanks to a wonderful 5-inch Gorilla Glass 3 display that's as good as any smartphone screen I've used.
-Its 1080p resolution is high enough to make any video or webpage look good (Update: including Twitter, which originally didn't download for unrelated reasons), and it's bright and vibrant enough to work in almost any situation.
+Its 1080p resolution is high enough to make any video or webpage look good (and to make Twitter and a couple of other apps annoyingly incompatible with the device), and it's bright and vibrant enough to work in almost any situation.
 It's an OLED panel, which means it oversaturates just about everything, but it jibes perfectly with the Windows Phone 8 interface.
 (Oddly, Nokia's awesome Glance lockscreen notification feature is missing, which doesn't make sense.)
 The phone's glass curves slightly on the sides, so my finger slides smoothly toward the edge.
 This is where flagship specs are an unquestioned advantage: whether watching Netflix or reading in Poki, I just like looking at the Lumia Icon.

 Still, I can't get past the idea that somewhere between Nokia's initial sketches and the finished product, the icon in the Icon was lost to compromise.
 The ugly Verizon logos, the too-thick back, the odd bands across the shell for the wireless radio, the weirdly accessible SIM card slot: this isn't Nokia doing what it does best, what it's proven it can do for decades.
 This is Nokia making exactly the phone Verizon asked for, a probably sellable but ultimately uninspiring phone that's an icon in name only.